Archive for the 'artefaux' Category

 “Let’s hope that works better than it did with Mikka,” Lior muttered.

 Zvi went on.
 “Anyway, she’s lucky: Rankle and Moshe wanted to fire her completely.
 But Amit prevailed.
-To settle the mess, he’s split meal prep up: Dario’s doing the actual cooking – breakfast and the main meal.
-Moshe’s in charge of supper since there’s no cooking, just chopping veggies.
-Mikka’s still putting out tea, and doing the washing-up.
+To settle the mess, he’s split meal prep up: Dario’s putting out tea and doing the actual cooking – breakfast and the main meal, and chopping veg for dinner.
+Moshe’s in charge of supper since there’s just putting out the veggies and stuff.
+Mikka’s doing the washing-up.
 Plus the photography.”

 Rory observed philosophically, “Well, if Mikka can’t de-koshrify the joint by washing dishes –” here Wayfarer distinctly heard Lior and Zvia snort in unison “– and Dario’s better at dinner than digging, I say go with the natural system.
 It’s more comfortable for everyone.”